 - It’s also important to keep the beef warm while vegetables are cooking.
 I suggest placing it on the plate, covering with foil and keeping warm in the 200 degree oven.

-Can I cook cabbage, potatoes and carrots without removing the corned beef from the Instant Pot?
+Can I cook vegetables without removing the corned beef from the Instant Pot?

 If the size of your Instant Pot allows it, you can surely do it.
 Just make sure to not overload it.
 Simply add 1 additional cup of water to the pot in addition to the veggies.